Artificial cervical disc replacement is a procedure where an artificial device inserted between two vertebrae in the neck to replace a damaged disc.

 - Two end plates that are attached to the adjacent vertebral bodies.

 The intervertebral disks are involved in cervical spine motion, stability, and weight-bearing.

-Uncovertebral joints [broadly speaking the joints between vertebral bodies], and two paired facet joints in the back provide range of motion between twp vertebrae.
+Uncovertebral joints [broadly speaking the joints between vertebral bodies], and two paired facet joints in the back provide a range of motion between two vertebrae.
 This combination of joints allows a wide range of motion, while also providing sufficient stability, in the neck.

 Cervical Fusion or Artificial Disc Replacement?